Smartphones can completely replace a dedicated card reader and process payments on their own.

 Should you use your phone as an EFTPOS machine?
 Not necessarily.

-As exciting as the idea sounds, tap-on-phone is only suitable in certain cases.
+As exciting as it sounds, tap-on-phone is only suitable in certain cases.

-Consider these pros and cons of Tap to Pay before you opt for it:
+Consider these pros and cons of Tap to Pay:

 Advantages